AdobeDocs/journeys.zh-Hant/help/using/expression/collection-management-functions.md

 In both cases, the result of the expression is **3**.

-A query of experience events recorded on the platform may or may not include the current event that triggered the current Journey.
-This will depend on the relative processing time with which [!DNL Journey Orchestration] sees an event and started evaluating conditions, versus the time it takes for that event to be ingested into the platform.
-For example, when using the .all() syntax to query experience events from the platform, we recommend enforcing the exclusion of the current event (by requiring an earlier timestamp) in order to only consider prior events.-->
+A query of experience events recorded on the Adobe Experience Platform may or may not include the current event that triggered the current Journey.
+This will depend on the relative processing time with which [!DNL Journey Orchestration] sees an event and started evaluating conditions, versus the time it takes for that event to be ingested into the Adobe Experience Platform.
+For example, when using the .all() syntax to query experience events from the Adobe Experience Platform, we recommend enforcing the exclusion of the current event (by requiring an earlier timestamp) in order to only consider prior events.-->

 >[!NOTE]